dotnet/MQTTnet/README.md

 # MQTTnet

 MQTTnet is a high performance .NET library for MQTT based communication.
-It provides a MQTT client and a MQTT server (broker).
-The implementation is based on the documentation from <http://mqtt.org/>.
+It provides a MQTT client and a MQTT server (broker) and supports the MQTT protocol up to version 5.

 ## Features